scribd/Weaver/Documentation/Migration_from_0.9.+_to_0.10.+.md

 ### With v0.10.+:

-Dependencies are built upfront, which means that when a dependency container is initialized, it also initialize all its contained dependencies with it.
-When a class is then built with its dependency container, the dependencies are initialized and ready to use.
+**Dependencies are built upfront**, which means that when a dependency container is initialized, it also initializes all its contained dependencies with it.
+When a class is then built with its dependency container, the dependencies are already initialized and ready to use.
+This behavior mimics exactly how dependency injection is usually done manually.

-There are few exceptions:
+**There are few exceptions**:

-- Transient dependencies are never stored, which means they are build on demand.
+- Transient dependencies are never stored, which means they are built on demand.
-- Weak dependencies are stored weakly, which means they can't be built upfront, since they would get released straight away anyway if they did.
-They are still lazy loaded, which means the use of weak dependencies in the multi-threaded environment can lead to race conditions.
+- Weak dependencies are stored weakly, which means they can't be built upfront since they would get released right away anyway if they did.
+They are still lazy loaded, which means **the use of weak dependencies in a multi-threaded environment can lead to race conditions**.